Diablo Immortal

-Diablo Immortal is a free-to-play, massively multiplayer online action role-playing video game developed by Blizzard Entertainment and NetEase.
+Diablo Immortal is a 2022 massively multiplayer online action role-playing game developed by Blizzard Entertainment and NetEase.
 A mobile game in the Diablo series, it is set between the events of Diablo II and Diablo III.
-Players control a character of their chosen class: Barbarian, Wizard, Monk, Necromancer, Demon Hunter, Crusader, Blood Knight, Tempest or Druid; they must locate and destroy hidden shards of the Worldstone, to prevent Skarn, the Lord of Damnation, from destroying the world of Sanctuary.
+Players control a character of their chosen class: Barbarian, Wizard, Monk, Necromancer, Demon Hunter, Crusader, Blood Knight, Tempest, Druid and Warlock.
+They must locate and destroy hidden shards of the Worldstone, to prevent Skarn, the Lord of Damnation, from destroying the world of Sanctuary.

 Development of Diablo Immortal began with the aim of creating a Diablo game centered around touch controls for those who predominantly played on mobile, but was later expanded to also support game controllers and PC.
-The game incorporates a business model which allows players to unlock content through microtransactions, though almost all content can also be obtained through gameplay without paying.
+The game incorporates a free-to-play business model which allows players to unlock content through microtransactions, though almost all content can also be obtained through gameplay without paying.

 The announcement of Diablo Immortal at BlizzCon in 2018 was met with a largely negative response from Diablo fans, who had anticipated a game designed for PC.
 It was released on Android and iOS on June 2, 2022, for countries mainly outside of the Asia-Pacific region, with a beta release for Windows on the same date.
 The game's Asia-Pacific release was delayed several days before its original date, with most releases taking place on July 8, 2022, and its China launch on July 25, 2022.

 Diablo Immortal received mixed reviews, earning praise for its combat, graphics, and successful adaptation of the Diablo experience to mobile platforms.
 However, critics targeted its story, voice acting, and heavy reliance on microtransactions.
 In response to its monetization and progression system, it became the lowest user-rated game on Metacritic.
 Despite the controversy, Immortal achieved the largest launch in the franchise’s history, surpassing ten million downloads and reaching thirty million by the end of July 2022.